Project Nexus

 What is Project Nexus?

-The Project at both locations is expected to be completed and commissioned by 2025.
+The Project at both locations was completed and commissioned by August 2025.

 Project Nexus Update

-Construction is underway at the 20-foot-wide canal project location, with the first solar panels now mounted over TID canals.
+Construction has been completed at the 20-foot-wide canal project location, with the first solar panels now fully mounted over TID canals as of March 2025.

-Work on the 110-foot-wide canal will commence after TID’s irrigation season ends in November.
+The panels on the 110-foot-wide canal was completed commissioned in August 2025.
 University of California, Merced has positioned research equipment at both sites to collect baseline data.

 Fast Facts